Old Towne Orange

 Housing Snapshot

 Old Towne pricing varies widely.
 Condos, fixers, restored historic homes, Plaza-adjacent properties, and student-rental-influenced houses can behave like different markets.
-Rather than rely on a single median, compare current closed sales and active listings by property type, historical integrity, condition, lot size, and proximity to The Circle.
+Rather than rely on a single median, current closed sales and active listings by property type, historical integrity, condition, lot size, and proximity to The Circle should be reviewed directly.

 The Tradeoffs

 First: parking.
 Because Old Towne is a major retail and dining destination bordering a university, parking near the Circle can be a daily battle.
-If your historic home lacks a driveway — and many don't — you will fight for street spots.
+Historic homes without driveways compete for street spots.

 Second: student density.
-Living near Chapman brings youthful energy; it also brings college rentals.
-A beautiful historic home can sit next to a rental house with a very different rhythm.
+Proximity to Chapman brings youthful energy and college rentals.
+A restored historic home may sit next to a rental house with a very different rhythm.

 Third: preservation bureaucracy.
 Exterior changes may require city approval and historical review.
-You don't just own a house here; you're its temporary custodian.
+The district treats homes as protected assets, not blank canvases.

 Quick Answers